ChamithDilshanTharuka/my-portfolio/my-portfolio/README.md

 - Interactive particle background
 - Sections for Hero, About, Skills, Projects, and Contact
 - Smooth scrolling navigation
-- Modern UI components using Tailwind CSS
+- Modern UI components using Tailwind CSS and Shadcn/ui

 ## Tech Stack